About J.D. Kleinke

 In 2012, Kleinke served as a Fellow of the American Enterprise Institute.
 Prior to joining AEI, Kleinke was CEO of Mount Tabor, a health care information technology development company created in 2007 to plan, design, build, test and launch systems for the transformation and movement of electronic medical information.
-Mount Tabor helped build and launch Google Health, supported the implementation of Microsoft HealthVault, and helped develop the Oregon Health Information Exchange.

 In 2004, Kleinke founded Omnimedix Institute, a 501-c-3 charitable organization dedicated to the development and promotion of technologies that give patients and their families safe and secure access to, and control over, their own medical data.
 Prior to creating Omnimedix, Kleinke helped establish Health Grades Inc., a publicly traded health care information company, which he served as Executive Vice Chairman until 2006.

 In the 1990s, Kleinke helped grow HCIA (now Truven Health Analytics) from a niche hospital data analysis firm into a pioneering, publicly-traded health information products and services company.
 Before joining HCIA, he was Director of Corporate Programs at Sheppard Pratt Health System, the largest private psychiatric hospital in the U.S. While at Sheppard Pratt, Kleinke developed and managed the nation’s first provider-based, managed mental health care system.